-Since December 30, 2019, the start of our fiscal year 2020, these transactions, along with all other related party transactions, received the approval of our Audit Committee.
+Since December 31, 2018, the start of our fiscal year 2019, we have been a party to certain transactions with our current Directors and executive officers.
+These transactions, along with all other related party transactions, received the approval of the current Audit Committee or, in the case of transactions entered into prior to our emergence from bankruptcy in December 2008, the Audit Committee in existence at that time.
 With the assistance of our management's analysis, the Audit Committee reviewed the terms of all contracts entered into with related parties and determined that they were substantially similar to, and contained terms not less favorable to us than, those obtainable from unaffiliated parties.

-The following are our related party transactions with amounts shown for the fiscal year 2020 (in thousands):
+The following are our related party transactions with amounts shown for the fiscal year 2019:

+A Miloulit

+Related party transactions (In th housands)

-Expenditures paid by JBS USA Food Company ^{(a)(b)} \$ 39,025 Expenditures paid on behalf of JBS USA Food Company ^(b) 16,266 Sales to related parties ^(c) 17,880 Purchases from related parties ^(c) 151,582
+SAP licenses and maintenance services paid by JBS USA ^(a) \$ 32,161

+Expenditures paid on behalf of JBS USA Food Company ^(b) 9,103

+Sales to related parties ^(c) 14,938

+Purchases from related parties ^(c) 158,064

+Compensation to William D. Lovette ^(d) 585

 - (a) On January 19, 2010, we entered into an agreement with JBS USA, a subsidiary of JBS, in order to allocate costs associated with the procurement of SAP licenses and maintenance services by JBS USA for both JBS USA and the Company.
 Under this agreement, the fees associated with procuring SAP licenses and maintenance services are allocated between the Company and JBS USA in proportion to the percentage of licenses used by each company.
-The agreement expires on the date of expiration, or earlier termination, of each underlying SAP license agreement. - (b) On May 5, 2010, we entered into an agreement with JBS USA in order to allocate the costs of supporting the business operations by one consolidated corporate team, which had historically been supported by their respective corporate teams.
+The agreement expires on the date of expiration, or earlier termination, of each underlying SAP license agreement. - (b) On May 5, 2010, we also entered into an agreement with JBS USA in order to allocate the costs of supporting the business operations by one consolidated corporate team, which had historically been supported by their respective corporate teams.
 Expenditures paid by JBS USA on behalf of the Company will be reimbursed by the Company, and expenditures paid by the Company on behalf of JBS USA will be reimbursed by JBS USA.
-This agreement will expire on December 31, 2021. - (c) We routinely enter transactions to sell our products to JBS USA and its subsidiaries and purchase products from them.
-During 2020, we sold products to JBS USA of \$14.2 million, JBS Australia Pty.
-Ltd. of \$2.5 million, Combo, Mercado de Congelados of \$0.9 million, and JBS Chile Ltda. of \$0.2 million.
-In the same year, we purchased products from JBS USA of \$142.6 million, Seara Meats B.V. of \$8.1 million, JBS Global (UK) Ltd. of \$0.7 million, and JBS Toledo NV of \$0.2 million.
+This agreement expired on December 31, 2019.

+- (c) We routinely enter transactions to sell our products to JBS USA and its subsidiaries and purchase products from them.
+During 2019, we sold products to JBS USA of \$14.1 million, JBS Chile Ltda. of \$0.4 million, Combo, Mercado de Congelados of \$0.2 million and JBS Global (UK) Ltd. of \$140,540.
+In the same year, we purchased products from JBS USA of \$134.8 million, Seara Meats B.V. of \$22.8 million, JBS Toledo NV of \$0.3 million and JBS Global (UK) Ltd. of \$169,561. (d) William D. Lovette is the son of the Company's former President and CEO, William W. Lovette, and is employed as the Company's Head of Operations, Case Ready - (d) William D. Lovette is the son of the Company's former President and CEO, William W. Lovette, and is employed as the Company's Head of Operations, Case Ready East.
+Total compensation included base salary, annual cash incentive compensation, equity awards under the long-term incentive compensation and other employer paid benefits.